ibm-rtvs/Examples/echo/README.md

 # Example : echo

-This example takes advantage of the **echo** example web service that is integrated into RTCP and includes:
+This example uses the **echo** example web service that is built into RTCP and includes:

 - A RIT project which contains a test to exercise the *echo* operation of the web service.